 They say that a dog is a man’s best friend… but I believe that good quality compost is the gardener’s best friend!
 It’s organic magic!
 That fine, brown, crumbly, dirt-like substance is teeming with micro-organisms and bacteria.
 They breathe life into the soil and nourish the food chain from the bottom up.
-And as greater numbers of Australians recognize the need for organic lawn care, top-dressing our turf with compost is becoming more popular.
+And as greater numbers of Australians recognise the need for organic lawn care, top-dressing our turf with compost is becoming more popular.
 After all, it’s our responsibility to provide a clean, green and environmentally safe place for ourselves and our children.

 You might tend to think of your compost heap as a convenient place to dump potato peelings, grass clippings, and dead leaves.
 Indeed, it is, but for your garden, it’s much more than that.
-That decomposed, organic matter is an amazing and totally natural fertilizer.
+That decomposed, organic matter is an amazing and totally natural fertiliser.
 It is easily absorbed boosting the quality of the soil and adding millions of healthy micro-nutrients, fungi, and insects to your lawn.

 Good quality compost for use in the domestic garden can be either made at home or bought from your local garden supply store.
 It is typically made up of two parts.
 Dry material (leaves, bark etc.) to one part wet material (e.g. green grass clippings).
 Other things that are beneficial to the compost pile are straw, kitchen scraps, animal manure, fish gurry, twigs and even crushed seashells!
 The decomposing process may take anywhere between 3 or 4 months and one year to complete.
 This will depend on the type of composting system used.